The Top 10 Most Expensive Dragon Ball Fusion World Manga Cards

 Average Price: $110

-The final boss of Akira Toriyama’s Dragon Ball Z saga, Majin Buu—shown here in three distinct forms—became the ultimate villain of the series’ closing chapter, a figure that evokes deep nostalgia for true fans and collectors.
+The final boss of Akira Toriyama’s Dragon Ball Z saga, Majin Buu—shown here in three distinct forms—became the ultimate villain of the series’ closing chapter.
+This figure evokes deep nostalgia for true fans and collectors.
 While classified as an Uncommon in print runs, its striking visual presence makes it a favorite for display-minded collectors who want high-impact art without the ultra-rare price tag.

 Conclusion

-Final recommendations: Aim for raw pristine copies when budget allows, grade yourself if you can to save on your budget, balance a few high‑impact chase pieces (ultra/secret alts) with affordable alternate commons for display, and track any auction activity before you buy.
-Collect what moves you — but for investing, first‑set scarcity and standout artwork are your best bets.
+Final recommendations: Aim for raw pristine copies when your budget allows.
+Grade yourself if you can to save on your budget.
+Balance a few high-impact chase pieces (ultra/secret alts) with affordable alternate commons for display.
+Track any auction activity before you buy.
+Collect what moves you—but for investing, first-set scarcity and standout artwork are your best bets.

 Subscribe to the Slab-Z Weekly Newsletter